We breed and

 Energy and Exercise

-He thrives on farms, but can adapt to a variety of living situations if given regular exercise.
+Corgis will thrive in country home settings, but can adapt to a variety of living situations if given regular exercise.
 A strong and athletic little dog, the Pembroke loves physical activity and is happiest when he has a job to do.
-Basic obedience training is strongly recommended by the Pembroke Welsh Corgi Club of America.
+Basic obedience training is strongly recommended by the Pembroke Welsh Corgi Club of America and Prairie Peak Kennels can help with this program for you.
 This training is best when it teaches you how to teach your dog.
 The time you spend in training, especially during the first year of your pet’s life, will be repaid many times over by giving you a well-behaved companion, one that is bonded to you and your family for the rest of his life.
 Pembrokes are seen in many areas of dog activities like obedience, herding, tracking and agility.
 They excel in all of these events and are still used as working cattle dogs and are loyal family companions.

 Health